tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### Amendment

 - Name: bdqffdq:Amendment
-- Definition: A DataQualityNeed that expresses how proposals may be made to improve the fitness for use of data.
+- Definition: A bdqffdq:DataQualityNeed that expresses how proposals may be made to improve the fitness for use of data.
 - SubClass Of: AmendmentConcept; DataQualityNeed

 ********************